 As I explain in the opening chapter of my new book, The Complete Guide to Pickling, space is the primary reason I process pickles.
 Many pickles taste better and stay crisper, and fermented ones keep their probiotic goodness, when you don’t subject them to a boiling water bath.
-But some pickles hold up well, including beets, snap beans, and (when handled properly) cucumbers.
+But some pickles hold up well to high heat, including beets, snap beans, and (when handled properly) cucumbers.
 Other pickled foods are ideal for canning, including many of the chutneys, sauces, relishes, and sauces in my book.

 If you already can jams, jellies, and fruit in a boiling water bath, you likely have everything you need in your kitchen to can pickles.
 But if you’re new to canning or have been using some tool hacks to process your jars, a few tools will make your home canning easier, safer, and more reliable.

 Although you might not think of it as a “tool,” the first thing you need to safely can pickles is a recipe specifically designed for canning.
 I’ve made it easy for you in The Complete Guide to Pickling: just look for a “Can This” label at the top of the recipe.
 All of the recipes with this tag have been calculated to ensure bacteria will not grow in jars that have been properly sealed in a boiling water bath.
 The ratio of the acid (vinegar) to the other ingredients kills any existing bacteria—including the spores that cause botulism.

 Properly sealing the jars is a process, but it’s not a mysterious one: If you can follow directions, you can get it right.
 I walk you through each step in Chapter 1 of the book, but you can learn plenty more about canning safely in the U.S. Department of Agriculture’s (USDA’s) Complete Guide to Home Canning.
 I also give you a canning primer here on the blog.

 The Jars and Lids